 Enabling the millions and millions of transactions and connections that take place every day on our platform requires data-driven decision making.
 And these decisions need to be made based on real-time data.
 For example, an experiment might inadvertently cause a significant increase of waiting time for riders.

 Without the right tools and setup, we might only know the reason for this longer waiting time much later.
-And that would negatively impact our driver partners’ livelihoods and our customers’ Grab experience.
+And that would negatively impact our driver-partners’ livelihoods and our consumers’ Grab experience.

 To overcome the challenge of retrieving information from large amounts of data, our first step was to adopt the open-source Facebook’s Presto, that makes it possible to query petabytes with plain SQL.
 However, given our many teams, tools, and data sources, we also needed a way to reliably ingest and disperse data at scale throughout our platform.